webplatform/docs/weight/index.md

 |Term=weight
 |Definition=In typography, the relative heaviness or lightness of rules, borders, and character strokes.

-In CSS, the importance or lack thereof of a directive such as a style rule.
+In CSS, the importance or lack thereof of a directive, such as a style rule.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}